voorhoede/nuxt-preview-mode-module/README.md

 [![Github Actions CI][github-actions-ci-src]][github-actions-ci-href]
 [![License][license-src]][license-href]

 Extends Nuxt's built-in preview mode.
+This module only works with Nuxt 2 since at the time of writing this Nuxt 3 does not have a preview mode.

 * [📖 Documentation](https://nuxt-preview-mode-module.netlify.app/)